 - 2 Tbsp water

-Place vegetables in a pot, bring to boil, simmer 10 minutes.
+Place vegetables in a pot, bring to a boil, and simmer 10 minutes.
 Mix sauce ingredients in a bowl and spoon over veggies.
 Serve over a baked potato.

 #4 Mediterranean Quinoa with Tahini Sauce